THE WARRIOR'S WAY

 -At least 6 months of continuous climbing experience within the last year

--Some experience following or leading trad routes
+-Experience following or leading trad routes

 Being effective in climbing requires us to understand the consequences of our decisions and actions.
 In climbing the main consequence is falling.
 By understanding how to fall we diminish the chance of injury and allow us to focus attention effectively on climbing.
 In this 2-day camp, you will learn how to more effectively deal with falling situations by applying Warrior's Way exercises straight from the pages of the Espresso Lessons.